-Notes to the condensed consolidated interim financial statements - continued For the three-month and nine-month periods ended 30 September 2020
+Notes to the condensed consolidated interim financial statements - continued For the three-month period and year ended 31 December 2020

 4.10.
 Leases (continued)

 Group as a lessee (continued)

 The right-of-use asset is subsequently depreciated using the straight-line method from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
 The estimated useful lives of right-of-use assets are determined on the same basis as those of property and equipment.
 In addition, the right-of-use asset is periodically reduced by impairment losses, if any, and adjusted for certain remeasurements of the lease liability.